This gay-hating GOP nominee once worked for Rosie O’Donnell and starred in a zombie golden shower film

 Dixon apparently didn’t seem to have an issue with any of that back then.
 But now that she’s the Republican nominee for Governor of Michigan, suddenly all the gayness is a problem.

-According to IMDB, Dixon also dabbled in film, appearing in several low budget, locally-produced indie projects filmed in Kalamazoo, including the raunchy 2012 sex comedy/horror flick “Buddy BeBop vs the Living Dead”, which depicts several women being attacked, sexual assaulted, and peed on by male zombies.
+According to IMDB, Dixon also appears to have dabbled in film in her younger years, performing in several low budget, locally-produced indie projects filmed in Kalamazoo, including the raunchy 2012 sex comedy/horror flick “Buddy BeBop vs the Living Dead”, which depicts several women being attacked, sexual assaulted, and peed on by male zombies.

 Dixon’s other film credits include some sort of slutty babysitter (or something) in the 2008 drama “LexiBaby” and a blood-thirsty vampire in some sh*tty web series called “Transitions.”